lawsonpd/StartingCapital/README.md

 ## Process
-CapitalTokenSaleDeployer (3 arguments)
+* CapitalTokenSaleDeployer (3 arguments)
-Grab sct_sale_address from contract, use it for At Address, deploy Starting Capital Use 1 for value box and wei to get 1 token grab token address from token_address to add token to metamask
+* Grab sct_sale_address from contract, use it for At Address, deploy Starting Capital
+* Use 1 for value box and wei to get 1 token
+* Grab token address from token_address to add token to metamask